-(1) For a registered professional nurse who has let Lapsed Lapsed Lapsed his or her Michigan license lapse and who is not 0-3 more than 3 7 or currently licensed in another state: Years years, but more less than 7 years years (a) Application and fee: Submit a completed application on a form provided by the department, together with the requisite fee. (b) Establish that he or she is of good moral character as defined under sections 1 to 7 of 1974 PA 381, MCL 338.41 to 338.47.

-(c) Submit fingerprints as required under section 16174(3) of the code, MCL 333.16174.
-V √ (d) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, including at least 2 hours in pain and symptom management, all of which were earned within the 2-year period immediately preceding the date of the application for relicensure.
+(a) For a registered professional nurse who has let Lapsed Lapsed Lapsed his or her license lapse in this state and who is not 0-3 more than 3 7 or currently licensed in another state or a Canadian Years years, but more province: less than 7 years years (i) Application and fee: Submit a completed application on a form provided by the department, $\sqrt{}$ $\sqrt{}$ together with the requisite fee. (ii) Establish that he or she is of good moral character as defined in, and determined under, $\sqrt{}$ $\sqrt{}$ 1974 PA 381, MCL 338.41 to 338.47. (iii) Submit fingerprints as required under section 16174(3) of the code, MCL 333.16174. (iv) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, $\sqrt{}$ including not less than 2 hours in pain and symptom management, all of which were earned within the 2-year period immediately before the date of the application for relicensure.
 However, if the continuing education hours submitted with the application are deficient, the applicant has 2 years from the date of the application to complete the deficient hours.
-The application will be held and the license will not be issued until the continuing education requirements have been met. √ (e) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, including at least 2 hours in pain and symptom management, with a minimum of 3 hours in each of the following areas, all of which were earned within the 2-year period immediately preceding the date of the application for relicensure: (i) Safe documentation for nurses. (ii) Critical thinking skills for nurses. (iii) Pharmacology. (iv) Preventing medication errors. (v) Professional and legal accountability for nurses. (vi) Delegation.
-However, if the continuing education hours submitted with the application are deficient, the applicant has 2 years from the date of the application to complete the deficient hours.
-The application will be held and the license will not be issued until the continuing education requirements have been met. √ ~ (f) Certification of skill competency: Within 3 years of the period immediately preceding the application for relicensure, receive written certification of skill competency from a nurse education program approved pursuant to R 338.10303a.
-Certification of competency must cover the following skills utilizing nursing process: (i) Head-to-toe physical assessment, including vital signs.
-1 √
+The application must be held and the license must not be issued until the continuing education requirements have been met. (v) Continuing education: Submit proof of having completed 25 hours of continuing education in courses and programs approved by the board, $\sqrt{}$ including not less than 2 hours in pain and symptom management, with a minimum of 3 hours in each of the following areas, all of which were earned within the 2-year period immediately before the date of the application for relicensure: (A) Safe documentation for nurses.
+(B) Critical thinking skills for nurses.

-(ii) Medication administration. (iii) Documentation. (iv) Surgical asepsis and infection control. (v) Safety, including fall prevention, body mechanics, and transfers. (g) NCLEX-RN Examination: Within 3 years of the period immediately following approval of the application for relicensure, retake and pass the NCLEX-RN examination. (h) Proof of license verification from another state: An applicant's license must be verified by the licensing agency of all other states of the United $\sqrt{}$ $\sqrt{}$ States in which the applicant ever held a license as a registered professional nurse.
-Verification must include the record of any disciplinary action taken or pending against the applicant.
+T

+(C) Pharmacology.

+(D) Preventing medication errors.

+(E) Professional and legal accountability for

+nurses.

+(F) Delegation.

+However, if the continuing education hours

+submitted with the application are deficient, the

+applicant has 2 years from the date of the

+application to complete the deficient hours.
+The

+application must be held and the license must not

+be issued until the continuing education

+requirements have been met.

+1

+(vi) Certification of skill competency: Within 3

+years immediately before the application for 1 1

+relicensure, receive written certification of skill V V

+competency from a nurse education program

+approved pursuant to R 338.10303a.
+Certification

+of competency must cover the following skills

+utilizing nursing process:

+(A) Head-to-toe physical assessment, including

+vital signs.

+(B) Medication administration.

+(C) Documentation.

+(D) Surgical asepsis and infection control.

+(E) Safety, including fall prevention, body

+mechanics, and transfers.

+(vii) NCLEX-RN Examination: Within 2 years

+immediately after approval of the application for

+relicensure, retake and pass the NCLEX-RN

+examination.

+(viii) An applicant who is or has ever been

+licensed, registered, or certified in a health ا

+profession or specialty by any other state, the $\sqrt{}$ V V

+United States military, the federal government, or

+another country, shall do both of the following:

+(A) Disclose each license, registration, or

+certification on the application form.

+(B) Satisfy the requirements of section 16174(2)

+of the code, MCL 333.16174, which include

+verification from the issuing entity showing that

+disciplinary proceedings are not pending against

+the applicant and sanctions are not in force at the

+time of application.